TechGrounds-Cloud8/cloud8-abdeslamazhir/Week 3 Security/SEC 3 IAM.md

 ### Overcome challanges

 None, just had to look some things up.
-I am already familiar with thesome of the terms and have been using 2fa for years.
+I am already familiar with thesome of the terms and have been using 2fa (Google Authenticator) for years.

 ### Results